oracle/weblogic-image-tool/site/cache.md

     cache.dir=/Users/xyz/Downloads/cache
     ```

-- addInstaller: Add installer to cache, ex: jdk
+- `addInstaller`: Add an installer to the cache, for example, JDK.
     ```
     imagebuilder cache addInstaller --type jdk --version 8u202 --path /path/to/local/jdk.tar.gz
     ```

-- addPatch: Add patch to cache.
-This command verifies if the path points to a valid patch by querying Oracle support portal
+- `addPatch`: Add a patch to the cache.
+This command verifies if the path points to a valid patch by querying the Oracle support portal.
     ```
     imagebuilder cache addPatch --type wls --version 12.2.1.3.0 --user abc@xyz.com --passwordEnv MYVAR --patchId 12345678 --path /path/to/patch.zip
     ```

-- getCacheDir and setCacheDir: Get/Set cache directory.
-Used to display or set the directory where patches will be downloaded to by the tool.
+- `getCacheDir` and `setCacheDir`: Get or set the cache directory.
+Used to display or set the directory where patches will be downloaded.
     ```
     imagebuilder cache getCacheDir
     imagebuilder cache setCacheDir /path/to/dir
     ```

-- addEntry: Consider this as an expert mode where you can add key value pairs to cache without any validation.
+- `addEntry`: Consider this an expert mode where you can add key value pairs to the cache without any validation.
     ```
     imagebuilder cache addEntry --key xyz_123 --value /path/to/file
     ```

-- deleteEntry: Delete a entry from cache for a given key. _Note: This command does not delete files from disk._
+- `deleteEntry`: Delete an entry from the cache for a given key. **Note**: This command does not delete files from the disk.
     ```
     imagebuilder cache deleteEntry --key xyz_123
     ```